hkhanna/django-stripe-billing/README.md

 1. `source .venv/bin/activate`
 1. `pip install -r requirements.txt`
 1. `py.test`

-### Running the example app
-1. `python3 -m venv .venv`
-1. `source .venv/bin/activate`
-1. `pip install -r requirements.txt`
-1. `python3 manage.py migrate`
-1. `python3 manage.py createsuperuser`
-1. `python3 manage.py runserver`
-1. OPTIONAL: Use celery for webhook processing: `pip install celery`.
-If you don't install celery, it will process webhooks synchronously.
-1. If you are going to run the Stripe Checkout and Checkout Portal flow, you need to set `BILLING_STRIPE_API_KEY` and setup a Paid plan in the admin with a Stripe `price_id` from the real Stripe testing environment.

 #### Simulating Webhooks
 1. [Install the Stripe CLI](https://stripe.com/docs/stripe-cli).
 It's simple on Linux, just extract the `tar.gz` file and put the file in your `PATH`.